mnogu/gatling-mqtt/README.md

 by removing `set` from a method name in mqtt-client and then making the first character lowercase.

-The following options also supports [Expression](http://gatling.io/docs/2.1.4/session/expression_el.html):
+The following options also support [Expression](http://gatling.io/docs/2.1.4/session/expression_el.html):

 * host
 * clientId